Your shopping cart is empty!

 Brass weights have better short term (daily to monthly) weight stability than cast iron, but will vary with time due to wear and corrosion of the brass and lead adjusting slug.
 With light use and good storage and handling, they will retain their value to within ½ to ¼ of the original tolerance over many years.
 As brass is a soft material, regular use will cause the weight value to reduce more quickly through wear.
 Brass weights are essentially non magnetic, but can be effected slightly by magnetic fields.
 Brass weights should not be used as precision reference standards due to daily weight variations with atmospheric air density (air buoyancy), wear and contamination.
 They should not be used to calibrate precision balances.
 Brass weights should be re-calibrated annually.

-Masscal precision stainless steel weights are manufactured to a correct nominal density of 8000 kg/m³ to minimise daily weight variations due to air buoyancy effects.
+Precision stainless steel weights are manufactured to a correct nominal density of 8000 kg/m³ to minimise daily weight variations due to air buoyancy effects.
 The weight is highly polished to minimise the surface area for long term stability and to provide an easily cleaned surface.
-With light use, careful handling and good storage, these weights will retain their value to within a small fraction of the E2 tolerance over many years.
-Daily use may cause larger weights to fall below the E2 tolerance within a few years.
-Masscal polished stainless steel reference weights are manufactured from selected grade stainless steel for it's low magnetic properties, and are essentially non magnetic, but may be effected slightly by magnetic fields.
-They are not stamped with their nominal value to aid in cleaning the highly polished surface.
-Nominal value stamping is available if required.
+With light use, careful handling and good storage, these weights will retain their value to within a small fraction of the tolerance over many years.
+Daily use may cause larger weights to fall below the tolerance within a few years.
+Polished stainless steel reference weights are manufactured from selected grade stainless steel for it's low magnetic properties, and are essentially non magnetic, but may be effected slightly by magnetic fields.